adamparker75/Ref_Report/README.md

 ### _**Features left to implement**_

-* The potential to link to regional FA websites to submit reports direct from the application.
+* The potential to link to regional FA websites to submit reports direct from the app.
 * A message board for users to share their refereeing experiences.